Packing Up Your Garage: A Full Guide To Getting Done

 The garage is that dark place we all throw our junk for years that we can’t find a better place for.
 It’s the spot that we never think to clean or organize and we tend to let junk accumulate for years.
 Now’s the time to get er’ done and get that garage packed up!

 When planning your move and packing schedule, don’t forget to leave ample time for the garage packing job.
-Make sure it’s a shared issue to tackle for the whole family as this is not a one man’s job.
-Don’t stress about taking on the garage, this project has a beginning and an end.
-With proper planning and confidence, you will get it packed up.
+Make sure it’s a shared issue to tackle for the whole family as this is not a man’s job.

-The garage is usually the hardest “room” of the house to take on, but once done, you’ll be a pro packer and ready to take on the rest of the home with ease!
+The garage is usually the hardest “room” of the house to take on, but once done, you’ll be a pro-packer and ready to take on the rest of the home with ease!
 Getting the garage packing over and done with at the beginning of your moving process will quickly make you realize how simple the rest of the move will be since you’ll already be a pro packer.

 Roll up your sleeves and let's get to it- its garage packing time!